garora/somestuff/README.md

 - Simple WebAPI2 example using MVC pattern (not asp.net MVC framework)-just to start (with client implementation using jquery just for demo)
 - Demostarting CRUD operation for "simple WebAPI2 example" with the use of asp.net MVC4, WebAPI2 (without Dependency Injection, will write a separate project to leanr WEBAPI dependency resolver) - without client implementation
 - Natural Sorting using jqGrid [for more info: http://gaurav-arora.com/naturalsort-order-using-jqgrid/]
+- Simple Example of angularJS with HTML page using visual Studio 2013 [url: http://gaurav-arora.com/learning-angularjs-step-by-step/]